Hosts Braga beat Leinster & Munster 2-1 in Barcelos to win the 2010/11 UEFA Regions' Cup.

 The seventh edition of the biennial tournament attracted sides from the Czech Republic, Germany, the Republic of Ireland, Russia, Serbia, Turkey, Ukraine, and, of course, Portugal.
 Ten years after losing in the final, Braga were worthy champions, having won all seven of their games in the 2010/11 competition.

 Ireland's Leinster & Munster, meanwhile, won Group B despite kicking off with a 0-0 draw against Ankara.
-A 2-1 success over Belgrade second time out still left them second in the pool, but they were to finish first following a 2-1 comeback triumph against South Region Russia, with the Turkish team bowing to Belgrade on the last day.
+A 1-0 success over Belgrade second time out still left them second in the pool, but they were to finish first following a 2-1 comeback triumph against South Region Russia, with the Turkish team bowing to Belgrade on the last day, ensuring the Serbian representatives shared bronze medals with Zlín as the two group runners-up.